Ventata/API/endpoints/company.md

 Read
 -------------------------
-Get your company info by just call for a GET at the endpoint with your Company API Key:
+Get your company info by a GET at the endpoint with your Company API Key:

 **Request**
 <pre>